Main: 801.268.9300 | Admissions: 801.916.5696

 DBT

-What is Dialectical Behavioral Therapy, and How is it Used at La Europa Academy?
+What is Dialectical Behavior Therapy, and How is it Used at La Europa Academy?

-Dialectical Behavioral Therapy (DBT) bridges our clinical and residential programs at La Europa.
+Dialectical Behavior Therapy (DBT) and Radically Open Dialectical Behavior Therapy (RO DBT) bridge our clinical and residential programs at La Europa.
 DBT is both a philosophy to help view students' challenges from a functional perspective and a structure that helps staff move students toward positive change.
 Insight-oriented therapy helps our students learn about themselves and have a deeper understanding of what needs to change.
 Yet most people struggle to convert insight into action.
 DBT helps our students translate their insight into concrete skills to change behavior.

 The DBT philosophy is based on a dialectic frame of reference.
 A "dialectic" is a tension between two points of view that appear to be in opposition and in which there is no "right" answer.
 For example, in residential treatment, a dialectical dilemma occurs between providing enough structure for the students to help them "contain" their emotions and behavior but enough freedom to explore, grow and practice new skills safely.
 A dialectical approach to therapy means that the treating professionals attempt to create a synthesis between the students' need to change and their need to accept themselves.
 This approach is important for helping the treatment team and the student not get stuck in a negative behavior cycle but rather focus on understanding behavior, recognizing incremental positive changes, and moving forward.